State Board Policy

 Allocation of QZAB to PUBLIC School Districts

 The total amount of QZABs allocated to Mississippi will be available to public school districts that meet established criteria on first-come-first-served basis.
 The Department will make that determination based on the date and time the QZAB Application is received from the school district.
-The amount of QZABs available to public school districts will range from a minimum of $250,000 to a maximum of $2,500,000.
+The amount of QZABs available to public schools will be based on the availability of funds at the time of request.

 The local school district must complete an application in its entirety and submit to MDE as required.